smartcontractkit/crec-sdk/README.md

 The CRELib DVP helper service supports the following features:

-- Proposing a settlement as the seller of an asset token.
+- Proposing a settlement as the seller of an asset token
-- Accepting of a settlement as the buyer of an asset token.
+- Accepting of a settlement as the buyer of an asset token
-- Execution of a settlement as a designated 3rd party such as the offchain payment network.
+- Execution of a settlement as a designated 3rd party such as the offchain payment network

 The DvP service can optionally include the token approval/hold transaction in the settlement operations.